learn-co-curriculum/review-map-state-to-props-readme/README.md

 store, and thus no knowledge of anything related to __Redux__.
 This means that if someone wanted to take the component and use a different backend, like say __Flux__, it could.
-It also means that because all of our __Redux__ is separated, if we wanted to add in changes to our application to be mobile by using __React Native__.
+It also means that because all of our __Redux__ is separated, if we wanted to we could add in changes to our application to be mobile by using __React Native__.
 Then our __Redux__ logic would largely stay the same.
 So with this pattern, both the view and its state management system are properly separated, and only connected by that `connect()` function.

 ### Summary